-Condition Title Compliance Status (Put √ in the appropriate column) Remarks No. Complied Not Complied (if any) (d) Appointment of new Committee member by the Board if the number becomes lower than prescribed number of three persons upon expiry of term of service of any committee member or if for any circumstance any committee member becomes unable to hold office before expiration of the term of service and appointment to fill-up the vacancy shall be immediately or not later than one month from date of vacancy to ensure continuity of performance of work of Audit Committee N/A Will comply accordingly when/if becomes necessary (e) Company Secretary shall act as the Secretary of Audit Committee V (f) To form quorum of Audit Committee meeting, at least one independent director should remain present √ 5(0)3 Chairperson of the Audit Committee: (a) The Board shall select an independent director to be the Chairperson of Audit Committee √ (b) In the absence of the chairperson of the Audit Committee, the remaining members may elect one of themselves as Chairperson for that particular meeting, in that case there shall be no problem of constituting a quorum as required under condition No.5(4) (b) and the reason of absence of the regular chairperson shall be duly recorded in the minutes √ (c) The chairperson of the Audit Committee shall remain present in AGM: Provided that in absence of Chairperson of the Audit Committee, any other member from the Audit Committee shall be selected to be present in the AGM and reason for absence of the chairperson of the Audit Committee shall be recorded in the minutes of AGM V 5.4 (a) Meeting of the Audit Committee: The Audit Committee shall conduct at least its four meetings in a financial year: Provided that any emergency meeting in addition to regular meeting may be convened at the request of any one of the members of the Committee V
+Condition No. Title Compliand (Put \/ appropriate in the Remarks (if any) (d) Appointment of new Committee member by the Board if the number becomes lower than prescribed number of three persons upon expiry of term of service of any committee member or if for any circumstance any committee member becomes unable to hold office before expiration of the term of service.
+The Board shall appoint new committee member to fill-up the vacancy immediately or not later than one month from date of vacancy to ensure continuity of performance of work of Audit Committee V For completion of six years tenure by Begum Sakwat Banu, Chairperson of Audit Committee, the post became vacant from October 27, 2022 and it was filled-up by appointing Mr. Osman Haidar as Independent Director as well as Chairperson of Audit Committee from November 22, 2022 by the Board of Directors of the company. (e) Company Secretary shall act as the Secretary of Audit Committee V (f) To form quorum of Audit Committee meeting, at least one independent director should remain present √ 5(0)3 Chairperson of the Audit Committee: (a) The Board shall select an independent director to be the Chairperson of Audit Committee √ Explained under 5 (2)(d) above (b) In the absence of the chairperson of the Audit Committee, the remaining members may elect one of themselves as Chairperson for that particular meeting, in that case there shall be no problem of constituting a quorum as required under condition No.5(4) (b) and the reason of absence of the regular chairperson shall be duly recorded in the minutes 1 (c) The chairperson of the Audit Committee shall remain present in AGM: Provided that in absence of Chairperson of the Audit Committee, any other member from the Audit Committee shall be selected to be present in the AGM and reason for absence of the chairperson of the Audit Committee shall be recorded in the minutes of AGM 1 5.4 (a) Meeting of the Audit Committee: The Audit Committee shall conduct at least its four meetings in a financial year: Provided that any emergency meeting in addition to regular meeting may be convened at the request of any one of the members of the Committee V